payu-india/CMS-Chatbot/docs/Android MOBILE SDKs/android-upi-sdk/integration-steps-android-upi-sdk/android-upisdk-integration-steps.md

 upiConfig.setPayuPostData("postdata");// that we generate above
 //In order to set CustomProgress View use below settings upiConfig.setProgressDialogCustomView();
+upiconfig.setIsproduction() //For Production set as "true" and For test set as "false"
 ```

 ### Make Intent Payment by Specific App